seomoz/moz_nav/README.md

 demonstrating these steps for turbo.

 1. Add the MozNav gem to the Gemfile, using a `:git` source.
 Run `bundle install` to install the gem.
+You should use the `:tag` option to lock to a specific version (this is quite important, as the production, minified css file is just compiled for every release).
 2. Ensure the assets can be symlinked properly.
 In a rails 3 app, the railtie takes care of this for you.
 For other apps, you will need to add code like `MozNav.ensure_assets_symlinked_from(File.expand_path('../public', __FILE__))`